-A campus-affiliated sex offender must also notify UT Police within seven working days of ceasing to be enrolled or employed, ceasing to carry on a vocation at the university or changing his or her address.
+A registered sex offender who has any campus affiliation (e.g. employee, student, volunteer) must also notify UT Police within seven working days of ceasing to be enrolled or employed, ceasing to carry on a vocation at the university or changing his or her address.

-Campus-affiliated registration of sex offenders will be conducted at

-UT Police offices.
+Campus-affiliated registration of sex offenders will be conducted at UT Police offices.
 Persons required to register shall do so in person Monday through Friday (excluding holidays), between 8 a.m. and 5 p.m.
 Registrations will be handled by appointment only; call 713-792-4108.